Can Third-Party Booking Links Hijack Your Google Business Profile?

 Allowing third-party booking links can impact your revenue, customer relationships, and online reputation.
 Here’s what you need to know.

-- Convenience for Customers.
+- Convenience for customers.
 Third-party booking links make it easy for customers to schedule appointments or services directly from your Google Business Profile.
-This eliminates the need for them to visit your website or call you, which can improve the customer experience.

-- Increased Visibility.
-Platforms like Thumbtack and Yelp have large user bases.
-By allowing their booking links, you can tap into their audience and potentially attract more customers.
+- Increased visibility.
+Platforms like Thumbtack and Yelp have large user bases you may tap into.

-- Streamlined Operations.
-These platforms often handle scheduling, payments, and reminders, which can save you time and reduce administrative work.
+- Streamlined operations.
+These platforms often handle scheduling, payments, and reminders.

 How Do Third-Party Booking Links Hijack Customer Relationships?